mjancarik/to-aop/README.md

 const a = new A('my hook');
 const hookedInstance = aop(a, instanceHook); // bind hook to instance

-hookedInstance.method(); // "Instance of A call "method" with arguments [] and return value is "my hook". hookedInstance.notHookedClassMethod(); // not hook
+hookedInstance.method(); // log: 'Instance of A call "method" with arguments [] and return value is "my hook.', returns: 'my hook' hookedInstance.notHookedClassMethod(); // returns: 'not hook'

+unAop(a);
+a.method(); // returns: 'my hook'
+a.notHookedClassMethod(); // returns: 'not hook'
 ```

 ## Documentation